rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 draft: true
 thumbnail: "images/everaldo-coelho-KPaSCpklCZw-unsplash.jpg"
 ---
 Ever since [Docker](https://www.docker.com) enforced their [rate limit](https://www.docker.com/increase-rate-limits), I have been looking at using some other registry.

 Everywhere you look, [Harbor](https://goharbor.io) is mentioned, so that is the one, that I have been looking at.
 The problem with Container registrys, is that Docker requires there to be a valid certificate, for them to work.
 I could just buy a certificate, and use that, but i'm a big fan of [Let's Encrypt](https://letsencrypt.org) so it was natural for me to look into using that.

+Note that Harbor, can work as a proxy, so I don't hit the Docker api, just as much.

 To make Let's Encrypt work, I would have to expose Harbor to the internet, and I only have one public ipadress, and that is used by my Traefik proxy (on the same ports).
 Luckely, I can just use Traefik, to generate the certificates, and publish my Harbor container registry.